-Tandem’s new Mobi automated insulin delivery system has received FDA clearance, making it the world’s smallest insulin delivery system to be fully controlled by a smartphone.
+Tandem’s much-awaited Mobi automated insulin delivery system is now available in the U.S., making it the world’s smallest insulin delivery system to be fully controllable by a smartphone.

 FDA clearance of the Mobi positions Tandem to compete even more directly with Insulet’s Omnipod 5.
 Right now the Omnipod 5 AID system is controllable using either a remote Insulet controller or an Android app.
 Insulet has submitted its Omnipod 5 app for iPhone; the app is currently pending FDA clearance.